 HEALTH AND SAFETY RISKS

-We prioritized the management of risks related to occupational health, safety, and the environment (OHSE), as well as Asset Protection.
+We prioritized the management of risks related to occupational safety, and environment (OHSE), as well as Asset Protection.
 We evaluated working conditions, employee protection policies, and security measures aimed at safeguarding assets and facilities.

 OPERATIONAL RISKS